 write the scholarship application essay that earned her a $4,000 Global

-Study China Scholarship, which she's using to study abroad through the Semester in Beijing
+Study China Scholarship, which she's using to study abroad through the Semester in Beijing program.

 "The Writing Center helped me feel confident in my